-Use of the Credential
+Use of the Credentials

-The use and/or display of the National Board or CMI name and National Board or CMI logo, except as permitted by this policy, requires the written consent of the National Board.
+The use and/or display of the National Board or Hub-CMI/CMI name, and National Board logo, except as permitted by this policy, requires the written consent of the National Board.
 Use of the National Board name and/or logo to state or imply approval or affiliation with the National Board is prohibited except as permitted by this policy.
-The CMI name and logo may only be used as permitted by this policy and in connection with a certified individual and not with a company or group of individuals.
+The Hub-CMI/CMI name and logo may only be used as permitted by this policy and in connection with a certified individual and not with a company or group of individuals.

-Individuals who fail to recertify or whose certification is suspended or revoked must immediately discontinue use of the National Board name and are prohibited from stating or implying that they hold the CMI credential.
+Individuals who fail to renew or whose Hub-CMI credential or CMI certification is suspended or revoked must immediately discontinue use of the National Board name and are prohibited from stating or implying that they hold the Hub-CMI credential or CMI certification.